 On the Network & Internet Settings Page, Scroll down and look for the “Network Reset” option.

 Open Network Reset Settings now, Click on “Reset Now” to reset the connected network.

 This option is available only in Windows 10.
 And, this option will also remove the connected WiFi Password.
 So, you need to enter the WiFi security key again.

 So these are the solution available to fix this Error.
-If still, error not resolved.
+If still, the error is not resolved.
 Then, check if you’ve installed any network monitoring program or antivirus program recently.
 If yes, then do uninstall it.
-First, check the internet is working on other devices or not, if not then check your router.
+First, check whether the internet is working on other devices or not, if not then check your router.
 Do restart it.
-After that, flush DNS cache set up Google Public DNS, and restart DNS client.
+After that, flush the DNS cache set up Google Public DNS, and restart the DNS client.
 If that also doesn’t work then reinstall the Chrome browser.
 Also, contact your Internet service provider to find out if the issue is from their side.
 If you found any better solution feel free to comment.